 It’s fortunate that we came to the United States.
 I couldn’t do any of this from the Philippines.
 The Social Security website requires a residential address in the United States and a phone number in the United States.
 They probably record the IP address when accessing the website as well.
 I renewed my driver’s license here in Hawaii, which made it much easier for me than it was for Josie.

 When the time comes, I’ll probably have to apply for social security benefits somewhere in the United States or at the U.S. Citizen Services area at the U.S. Embassy in Manila, Philippines.
 I’ve been told, by various people, to apply three months before my birthday.
 According to the website itself, I should be able to apply online.
-I’m sure I’ll have to be in the United States in order to do so.
+I may have to be in the United States in order to do so.

 Neither of us will get very much for our social security pensions compared to some people we know.
 That’s okay.
 I’m already getting by on my military pension alone.
 Both of our social security pensions combined with it should enable us to do more than just get by for the rest of our lives.